COVID-19 Info Hub

 We recognize the challenges associated with limiting visitors.
 Please discuss your situation with the health-care team and they will let you know if the policy allows for an exception.
 To appeal a decision, contact the Office of Patient and Family Experience.

-Our staff are trained to deal with children who are anxious.
+Our staff are trained to support children who are anxious.
 Your health-care team can also connect you with our Child Life Specialists, who have a number of programs in place and prepared videos to help your child feel comfortable at all times at SickKids.
 You can also refer to the AboutKidsHealth COVID-19 Learning Hub for resources.